mdblist.com logo TV Shows Search

 /4/

-Mr Bogus (1991)
+Mr. Bogus (1991)

 Mr. Bogus is a 1991 animated television series created by Voltron creator Peter Keefe, directed and produced by Tom Burton with Claudia Burton of Zodiac Entertainment, and was only aired in syndication from 1991 to 1993.
 It is loosely-based on the French / Belgian clay animation series of shorts simply titled, Bogus.
 Each episode is separated into two distinct parts, one using mostly traditional cel-based animation and another using what the show is based on, which are 42 localized versions of the 300 original clay animation shorts.
 Characters often walked around on a kitchen counter having various adventures with common household items.